 What is really behind SANRAL’s e-toll delay?

 This announcement to the international investment community by Kapsch’s Andre Laux had an almost immediate impact of an improved share price on the day.
-SANRAL conveniently responded in South Africa, that ‘the foreign shareholders in ETC would only get dividends’ and deliberately avoided the obvious question of clarifying how much in dividends.
+SANRAL conveniently responded in South Africa, that ‘the foreign shareholders in Electronic Toll Collection Joint Venture (ETC) would only get dividends’ and deliberately avoided the obvious question of clarifying how much in dividends.

 Last Friday, Bloomberg reported, that Kapsch TraffiCom saw their share price drop by as much as 4.1% on reports that ‘a South African project that was expected to start this month has been delayed’.
 Despite being reported by several South African media over the weekend, SANRAL have yet to explain or qualify why the share price of their ‘foreign shareholders’ would have dropped on word of yet another e-toll project delay, when no such public statement was made by them or the Department of Transport on the matter.